-If you want to focus on music, you may be best served by a pair of wired over-ears that offer the perfect balance of musicality and precision.
+If you want to focus on music, you may be best served by a pair of over-ear wired headphones that offer the perfect balance of musicality and precision.
 And if that's the case, you might want to read all about the closed-back vs open-back headphones differences so that you can determine which type is best for you.
 If you want to add technology – not to mention clearer sound – to the mix, you could opt for audiophile cans that combine state-of-the-art noise-cancelling tech with state-of-the-art sound.

 So what else do you need to consider when buying the best audiophile headphones?
 To extract the best performance some models will benefit from a high-quality source or a headphone amplifier.
 Also, keep in mind that audiophile over-ears tend to be made for home listening; neither a 3m cable nor an open-back design is ideal for the train or office.

 Ready to rediscover your favourite track or inject new life into a carefully-curated playlist?
 Our pick of the top high-end, audiophile headphones will level-up your love of music.